[无量香光 · 显密文库 · 手机站]

 下一篇:As skill increases, afflictions decrease.

-5. The States of Chan
+6. The Koans of Chan

 Demonic power causes you to think o..